Benito Monción: Dominican Restoration War

 It was up to Benito Monción, who had already achieved the rank of general, to carry out the difficult task of resisting the massive attack of April 17, 1864 directed by Marshal José de la Gándara against the national forces in Monte Cristi.
 De la Gándara, who had replaced Carlos de Vargas as Captain General on March 31, 1864, had a well-earned reputation for cruelty and was at the same time cunning and aggressive.
-Enterprising, tenacious, virtuous master of intrigue.
 He believed that, with the ports of Samaná and Puerto Plata in Spanish hands, the conquest of Monte Cristi assured him control of all the ports of the North, and all possibility of maritime communication with the outside world would be closed to the national government.
 Once this objective was achieved, it was a matter of recovering the entire Line, then embarking on the conquest of Santiago, taking possession of the central areas of the country and uniting the capital and the North again, under the reestablished rule of the Spanish.
-For the execution of this plan, only from Cuba, and without mentioning tion of reinforcements arrived from Puerto Rico, received De la Gándara, by the bay of Manzanillo, 14 ships that transported about six thousand men and the corresponding war material.
+For the execution of this plan, only from Cuba, and without mentioning reinforcements arrived from Puerto Rico, received De la Gándara, by the bay of Manzanillo, 14 ships that transported about six thousand men and the corresponding war material.
 Added to this force was the one that could be formed with the forced recruitment of Dominican citizens between 15 and 60 years of age.
-With the weight of that powerful military body, he launched himself to take Monte Cristi, the initial step of the triumphant march that the Spanish had planned.
+With the weight of that powerful military body, he launched himself to take Monte Cristi, the initial step of the march that the Spanish had planned.

 With barely five hundred poorly armed men, generals Monción, Juan Antonio Polanco, Federico de Jesús García and Pedro Antonio Pimentel, led the resistance that, although it could not prevent the landing and conquest of the city, was so energetic and effective that it made pay a high price in deaths and injuries to the invaders.
 One of the wounded were on that occasion Field Marshal cousin of Rivera, who had to be retired in a state of gravity on the battlefield.